-Option 3: SARA Project (final 100 hours self-directed)
+Option 3: SARA Project (final 100 hours self-directed) Due Date: Prior to poster presentation date Weight: Pass/In Progress

 Description: This continuation of the practicum experience requires the final 100 hours to satisfy the requirements of the practicum.
 This practicum experience places the Researcher in partnership with the practicum host organization.
 Through interviews, media, relationships and your personal experience the student will identify a problem, issue or project that he/she will apply the SARA problem-solving model.
-This process is a self-directed opportunity working through to possible solutions but is not the focus of your practicum.
+This practicum.
 In selecting a SARA each student will be required to present, their process (what they did), the results (what happened) and recommendations (what needs to happen next).
 This will take place on the final practicum workshop date (as per the workshop schedule).
 Please provide the Director with the supporting notes, presentation material and/or lesson plans for final signature by Director or Designate.

-Option 4: Research Paper (final 100 hours self-directed)

-Due Date: Final Workshop - Learner Researcher Poster Presentations
+Option 4: Research Paper (final 100 hours self-directed) Due Date: Final Workshop - Learner Researcher Poster Presentations Weight: Pass/In Progress